 The fees associated with investment management services at Affinity Wealth Management are based on a percentage of assets under management (AUM).
 Annual fee rates range from 0.50% to 1.50% of AUM, and fees are charged quarterly.
 Firms with fees on a sliding scale such as this typically determine rates based on the amount of assets you have under the firm’s management.
 While that does come into play here, the firm also takes into account the number of services you receive and the complexity of those services.

 Affinity charges either an hourly or fixed fee for its financial planning services.
 The firm's hourly rate is $350 per hour, while fixed fees range from $250 to $15,000.
 The firm will typically opt to charge a fixed fee if it feels confident that it can accurately predict what your hourly costs will be.
+Annual retainer fees are at a fixed rate of up to $25,000.

 What to Watch Out For